amitjangid80/multiutillib/README.md

 // generic method for getting values returns 0 by default as string type. sharedPreferenceData.getValue(key);

+// generic method for getting values returns defaultValue passed if not found. sharedPreferenceData.getValue(key, defaultValue);

 // specific for getting string values returns 0 by default as string type. sharedPreferenceData.getStrValue(key);

+// generic method for getting values returns defaultValue passed if not found. sharedPreferenceData.getStrValue(key, defaultValue);

 // specific for getting int values returns 0 by default as int type. sharedPreferenceData.getIntValue(key);